Rent safe and private dog parks hosted by locals

 • Preventing your dog from choking on or swallowing pieces of more fragile toys

-Many owners do like giving their dogs the option to play with chews or toys when interactive games aren’t possible, though — like during the work day, while making dinner, and so on.
+Many owners do like giving their dogs the option to play with chews or toys when interactive games aren’t possible, though—like during the work day or while making dinner.
 One solution here is to divide toys up into two categories based on your pup’s interest level, chewing style, and product durability.
 One group will always be available for your dog to channel arousal into and chew on their own.
 The other will be kept away and only brought out for play time with you.

 What’s more: Rotating your dog’s toy selection can keep them from getting bored!
 You might also consider changing out the toys that are available every couple of weeks to keep things interesting.